FrancesCoronel/personal-website-v3/site/content/adventures/2016-12-10-alterconf.md

 ---
-title: "AlterConf NYC 🗽"
+title: "AlterConf NYC"
-description: "AlterConf is a traveling conference series that provides safe opportunities for marginalized people and those who support them in the tech and gaming industries."
+description: "AlterConf is a traveling conference series that provides safe opportunities for marginalized people and those who support them in the tech and gaming industries. 🗽"
 date: 2016-12-10
 image: https://i.imgur.com/WzJY61S.png
 aliases: